 Also, you may not only be sufferering from restless legs.
 RLS can be caused by other health conditions that may need treatment.
 So if any of this is ringing bells, please go see your doctor – and don’t be sent away with a flea in your ear like my Nana.
 Help is available.

-And if you’ve had any experience of this, please let me know below.
+If you’ve had any experience of this, please let me know in the comments below.
 Like everything, the more we talk about it, the more powerful we become.